Gaby Deslys

 Renowned for her beauty, she was courted by several wealthy gentlemen including King Manuel II of Portugal.
-She eventually made the leap to silent films, making her only U.S. film Her Triumph with Famous Players-Lasky in 1915.
+She eventually made the leap to silent films, making her only U.S. film Her Triumph with Famous Players–Lasky in 1915.
 She would make a handful of films in France before her death.
 In 1919 she contracted Spanish influenza and underwent several operations trying to cure a throat infection caused by the disease.
 She died from complications of the infection in Paris in 1920, at the age of 38.

 Early life

 Deslys had many admirers among royalty, most notably King Manuel II of Portugal, and her origins became the subject of dispute.
 A private detective claimed her true name was Hadiwga Nawrati or Hedvika Navrátilová and that she was a Czech peasant girl, born in the village of Horní Moštěnice, then part of Austria-Hungary.
 The investigator reported that Deslys had denied her alleged mother's claim to kinship when he brought her to see the dancer, paying her a large amount of money to leave.
 Deslys replied that the story was ridiculous and that she was French, not Czech.

 After Deslys' death, at least two dozen persons with the surnames Navratil/Navratilová attempted to claim her fortune.
 In January 1930, the French foreign minister said he had settled the dispute about Deslys' birthplace and origins.
-According to him, Deslys had been born in Marseilles on 4 November 1881, daughter of Hippolyte Caire and his wife, Mathilde (née Terras).
+According to him, Deslys had been born in Marseille on 4 November 1881 (despite some sources claiming her birth year was 1884), daughter of Hippolyte Caire and his wife, Mathilde (née Terras).
 This study found that the claim of the Navrátil family was incorrect and was based on their daughter's being a look-alike of Gabrielle Caire, who later adopted the stage name Gaby Deslys.